MMZK1526/Haskell-RM/README.md

 ### Introduction

-A Register Machine is a simple system involving a finite  of registers (each holding a natural ), a finite  of lines, and only three instructions (increment, decrement and halt).
+A Register Machine is a simple system involving a finite  of registers (each can hold a natural number), a finite  of lines, and only three instructions (increment, decrement and halt).

 An increment instruction takes a register and a line .
 It increments a the register and jumps to the given line.